getindiekit/indiekit/packages/endpoint-media/README.md

 # @indiekit/endpoint-media

 Micropub media endpoint for Indiekit.
+Enables publishing media files (audio, photos, videos) to your website using the Micropub protocol.

 ## Installation